crispinprojects/talkcalendar/README.md

 ./uninstall-talkcalendar
 ```

 One advantage of using a BASH script installer is that you can open and view (inspect) the code with a standard Text Editor to see exactly what is occurring.
 The Talk Calendar binary is installed locally into the directory "./local/bin".
-The installer has been tested with Debian 13 (Trixie) and Ubuntu 24.04.
+The installer has been tested with Debian 13 (Trixie), Ubuntu 24.04 and the latest Raspberry Pi Trixie OS (using a RPi 500).

 ## Calendar Interface